-The school part of the interview will take place at Castle Newnham with social distancing in place.
+The school part of the interview will take place at Castle Newnham.
 You will be able to meet teachers, discuss why you wish to teach in a primary setting and ask us questions about the course.

 The university interview

-The university will be using webinars and video interviews to replace face to face methods during COVID19 - please apply as normal.
+The university will be using webinars and video interviews - please apply as normal.
 The interview will consist of an introductory talk, followed by a group activity and finally a personal interview.
 University lecturers and representatives from partnership schools will conduct the interviews.
 You should be aware that subject knowledge across Key Stage 1 and Key Stage 2 will be explored at interview to help set you subject knowledge development targets ahead of the start of the course and you should prepare for such questions.

 You’ll need the right to study in the UK.
 You already have this if, for example, you: